princemahajan/FLINT/README.md

     end subroutine SampleEventTB
 ```

-2. Initialize the differential equation and ERK class objects for using Runge-Kutta intgerators.
+2. Initialize the differential equation and ERK class objects for using Runge-Kutta integrators.

 ```fortran
         use FLINT